Rolling Over Your 401(k) to an IRA

-If you opt for an IRA, then your second decision is whether to open a traditional IRA or a Roth IRA.
-Basically, the choice is between paying income taxes now or later.
+If you opt for an IRA, your second decision is to open a traditional IRA or a Roth IRA.
+The choice is between paying income taxes now or later.

 The main benefit of a traditional IRA is that your investment, up to a certain amount, is tax-deductible now.
 You deposit pre-tax money into an IRA, and the amount of those contributions is subtracted from your taxable income.
-If you have a traditional 401(k), the transfer is simple, since those contributions were also made pre-tax.
+The transfer is simple if you have a traditional 401(k) since those contributions were also made pre-tax.

 Tax deferral won’t last forever, however.
 You must pay taxes on the money and its earnings later when you withdraw the funds.
-And you are required to start withdrawing them at age 72, a rule known as taking require minimum distributions (RMDs), whether if you’re still working or not.
+And you are required to start drawing them at age 72.
+A rule is known as taking required minimum distributions (RMDs), whether if you’re still working or not.
 (RMDs are also required from most 401(k)s when you reach that age unless you are still employed—see below.)

 Previously, RMDs began at age 70½, but the age has been bumped up following new retirement legislation passed into law in December 2019—the Setting Every Community Up for Retirement Enhancement (SECURE) Act.

-In contrast, if you opt for a Roth IRA conversion, you must treat the entire account as taxable income immediately.
-You’ll pay tax now on this amount (federal income tax as well as state income taxes, if applicable).
+In contrast, if you opt for a Roth IRA conversion, you must immediately treat the entire account as taxable income.
+As a result, you’ll pay tax now on this amount (federal income tax as well as state income taxes, if applicable).
 What’s more, you’ll need the funds to pay the tax and may have to increase withholding or pay estimated taxes to account for the liability.

-If you are wondering whether a rollover is allowed or will trigger taxes, remember this basic rule: You’re generally safe if you roll over between accounts that are taxed in similar ways (e.g., a traditional 401(k) to a traditional IRA, or a Roth 401(k) to a Roth IRA).
+If you are wondering whether a rollover is allowed or will trigger taxes, remember this basic rule: You’re generally safe if you roll over between accounts that are taxed in similar ways (e.g., a principal 401(k) rollover to a principal IRA, or a Roth 401(k) to a Roth IRA).

 There are no lifetime distribution requirements for Roth IRAs, so funds can stay in the account and continue to grow on a tax-free basis.
-You can also leave this tax-free nest-egg to your heirs.
-But those who inherit the account must draw down the account over the 10-year period following your death, as per new rules outlined in the SECURE Act.
+You can also leave this tax-free nest egg to your heirs.
+But those who inherit the account must draw down the account over the ten years following your death, as per new rules outlined in the SECURE Act.
 Previously, they could draw down the account over their life expectancy.

 If your 401(k) plan was a Roth account, then it can only be rolled over to a Roth IRA.
 This makes sense since you already paid taxes on the funds contributed to the designated Roth account.
 If that’s the case, you don’t pay any tax on the rollover to the Roth IRA.
-To do a conversion from a traditional 401 (k) to a Roth IRA, however, is a two-step process.
-First, you roll over the money to an IRA, then you convert it to a Roth IRA.
+However, doing a conversion from a principal 401 (k) rollover to a Roth IRA is a two-step process.
+First, you roll over the money to an IRA, converting it to a Roth IRA.

 Where are you financially now versus where you think you’ll be when you tap into the funds?
 Answering this question may help you decide which rollover option to use.
-If you’re in a high tax bracket now and expect to need the funds before five years, a Roth IRA may not make sense.
-You’ll pay a high tax bill upfront and then lose the anticipated benefit from tax-free growth that won’t materialize.
+For example, if you’re in a high tax bracket now and expect to need the funds before five years, a Roth IRA may not make sense.
+You’ll pay an increased tax bill upfront and then lose the anticipated benefit from tax-free growth that won’t materialize.